SanjeevKGupta/example/operator1x/nginx/publish/src/ansible/README.md

 - `kustomzie` and `sed` is used in the Makefile to modify some of the template files.
 - Review the make targets in the Makefile to study what is being changed.

+**Note:**
-**Note:** The operator building using Operator-SDK 1.x is very different from Operator-SDK 0.x version.
+1. The operator building using Operator-SDK 1.x is very different from Operator-SDK 0.x version.
+2. Developed on UBuntu 22.04.2 LTS.
+MacOS works but `sed` used in Makefile works differently and causues issue.

 ### Pre-requisites
 #### operator-sdk